igrigorik/http-client-hints/draft.md

 Note that HTTP allows headers with comma-separated values to be conveyed using multiple instances of the same header field; as a result, the hints are collected from all instances of the same header on the message in question before being considered complete.
 If the same hint is used more than once, then the last hint overrides all previous occurrences, and the final ordering of unique hints is not significant.

-## Predefined Hints
+## Sending Client Hints

-The client controls which Client Hint headers and their respective header fields are communicated, based on its default settings, or based on user configuration and preferences.
+Clients control which Client Hint headers and their respective header fields are communicated, based on its default settings, or based on user configuration and preferences.
 The user may be given the choice to enable, disable, or override specific hints.

 The client and server, or an intermediate proxy, may use an opt-in mechanism to negotiate which fields should be reported to allow for efficient content adaption.

-This document defines the following Client Hints:

-### CH-DPR
+# The CH-DPR Client Hint

 The "CH-DPR" header field indicates the client's current Device Pixel Ratio (DPR), the ratio between physical pixels and density independent pixels on the device.